Fleli/SwiftParse/README.md

 - Whereas `enum`s accept exactly one item (terminal or non-terminal) per case, `nested` statements allow an arbitrary number of items (separated by whitespace)
 - A `nested` statement requires the `case` keyword to be followed by the actual name of the case, before items can be listed

-An example of usage of `nested` statements are for variable/object references that might be
+Consider, as an example, defining a `Reference` as follows:
-- a variable (base case)
+- a variable
-- a member of a reference (recursive)
+- a member of a reference, accessed with the dot (`.`) syntax
-- calling a reference (recursive)
+- calling a reference (An arbitrary number of arguments inside the parentheses)
-- subscripting a reference (recursive)
+- subscripting a reference (with `[]`)

 The SwiftParse syntax to express this, would be the following:
 ```